What is the difference between Vinyasa Flow and Ashtanga Vinyasa yoga ?

-Ashtanga and Vinyasa are two styles of yoga asana which have specific characteristics according to their purpose and philosophy.
+Ashtanga Vinyasa and Vinyasa Flow are two styles of yoga asana which have specific characteristics according to their purpose and philosophy.

 What’s the meaning of “Ashtanga”?

-Check here: 200 hour yoga teacher training in Rishikesh
+Check here: 200 hour yoga teacher training in Rishike

 What is Vinyasa yoga flow?